snt-arg/s_graphs_docker/README.md

 This command also incorporates the flags `d`, which makes the container run in the detached mode and `net`, which gives the container the access of the host interfaces.

-3. Execute the container
+4. Execute the container

 ```sh
 docker exec -ti s_graphs_container bash
 ```

-4. Source the s_graphs worspace
+5. Source the s_graphs workspace

 ```sh
 source devel/setup.bash